mdecesare13/popcorn/README.md

 ## Overview

-Popcorn is a web application designed to solve the age-old problem of groups spending more time choosing what to watch than actually watching.
-The app helps friends collectively decide on a movie to watch through a structured, multi-phase voting system enhanced by AI recommendations.
+Groups spend more time choosing what to watch than actually watching.
+Popcorn leverages AI recommendations to solve that.

+I built this using Cursor & Claude 3.5 & 3.7 Sonnet.

 Users move through three distinct phases:
 1. **Initial preference collection** - Gather genre preferences, dealbreakers, and year/decade preferences
 2. **Individual movie rating** - Rate suggested movies on a 1-10 scale
 3. **Blind movie voting** - Vote yes/no on movies without seeing titles (only plot summaries)

-The app uses AI to process group preferences and deliver personalized movie recommendations that satisfy the entire group.

 ## Demo Video